framingeinstein/node-alchemy/README.md

 Installation
 ------------
-You can install this through npm: npm install alchemy-api You can also install via git by cloning: `git clone https://github.com/framingeinstein/node-alchemy.git /path/to/alchemy-api`
+You can install this through npm: npm install alchemy-api</br>
+You can also install via git by cloning: `git clone https://github.com/framingeinstein/node-alchemy.git /path/to/alchemy-api`

 Usage